 A little-known wrinkle of US securities laws allows foreign companies looking to list on a US exchange (such as the NYSE or NASDAQ) to make confidential filings with the Securities and Exchange Commission (or SEC), basically clearing their IPO prospectus with regulators before ‘going public’ formally with news of the planned IPO.
 The WSJ reports that this has happened in this case as well, with IronFX already having filed their preliminary documents with US regulators, paving the way for an early 2015 IPO.

-The last retail forex IPO, that of Plus500 (LON:PLUS), was a big success, with the shares having more than quadrupled since going public in mid 2013.
+The last CFD broker IPO, that of Plus500 (LON:PLUS), was a big success, with the shares having more than quadrupled since going public in mid 2013.
 The Plus500 IPO was done on the London Stock Exchange’s AIM market.

 We’ll bring you more on the IronFX IPO as this story develops.